• The Foundations of Public Sector Budgeting and Accounting: Understanding Cash and Accrual

 • The basis of accounting and possibly budgeting: cash or accrual is one of them

-• There have been major shifts in how the public sector manages its basis of accounting that will affect an understanding of both budgets and accounting
+• There have been major shifts in how the public sector manages its basis of accounting that will affect an understanding of both budgets and accounting• Private and Public Sector Accounting Environments

 • Private sector accounting records are maintained to assess levels of profitability